-You can set the frequency of the automatic self test (taking approx. 1 minute) with the Device settings function (see Device settings on p.
+You can set the frequency of the automatic self test (taking approx. 1 minute) via the Device settings function (see Device settings on p.
 69).
 Ex-factory, the self test interval is set to "weekly".

-The self test checks the following:
+The self-test checks the following:

-- · Verification of the detector - Determination of the random error across the entire available spectrum - · Verification of the light source - Verification of the maximum available energy of the light source and quality of the light transmission through the device - Determination of the random error of a signal on the reference sensor - Determination of the signal level at the reference sensor - Separate determination of the light intensity in the UV range
+- · Verification of the detector - Determination of the random error across the entire available spectrum - · Verification of the light source - Verification of the maximum available energy of the light source and quality of the light transmission through the device - Determination of the random error of a signal on the reference sensor - Determination of the signal level at the reference sensor - Separate determination of light intensity in UV range

-- Determination of the systematic and random error of the wavelength - Position of an intensity peak in the UV range of the spectrum - Precision of the position of an intensity peak in the UV range of the spectrum - Determination of the random error of the excitation light ("noise") - Determination of the signal level and deviation of the emitted light - ▶ In the Device calibration group, select the Perform selftest function and confirm with enter.
+- Determination of the systematic and random error of the wavelength - Position of an intensity peak in the UV range of the spectrum - Precision of the position of an intensity peak in the UV range of the spectrum - Determination of the random error of the excitation light ("noise") - Determination of the signal level and deviation of the emitted light - ▶ Select the Perform self-test function in the Device calibration group and confirm with enter.

-After the self test has been completed, the display shows the message PASSED.
+At the end of the self-test, the display shows the message PASSED.
 If the display shows the message FAILED, the self test has failed.
 If this error cannot be corrected (see Error messages on p.
 85), contact Eppendorf Service.